Are you paying too much for rent?

 How to Lower Your Rent Payment

-Check out these three ways to lower your rent payment and make sure you are keeping your housing and other costs under the 50% rule.
+Check out these three ways to lower your rent payment keep your essential expenses below 50% of your take-home pay.

 People in New York go all out for this idea and can have 7 or 8 people living in a two-bedroom apartment.